These Madmen Flew B-52 Bombers at Wave-Top Heights

 The U.S. Air Force’s Boeing B-52 bombers can, and have, done just that.
 And there are photos and pilot testimonies to prove it.

-The Air Force has just started upgrading its 50-year-old B-52H bombers with the latest electronics, prepping the giant warplanes for another three decades as America’s most fearsome aerial weapon.
+The Air Force has been upgrading its 50-year-old B-52H bombers with the latest electronics, prepping the giant warplanes for another three decades as America’s most fearsome aerial weapon.
 In particular, the brass want the long-range bombers to help deter Chinese aggression in the Pacific and, in the highly unlikely event of major war, send Beijing’s hundreds of warships to the ocean bottom.

 The B-52 force has been preparing for that mission for decades.
 As far back as the late 1970s, bomber crews honed sea-skimming flight profiles that would hopefully allow them to penetrate stiff enemy defenses and blow the Hell out of ships — Soviet ships, that is.